David is one of the founding winemakers of the MARGARET RIVER region of Western Australia and MARLBOROUGH in New Zealand.

-In 2004 she was founding winemaker for the McHenry Hohnen Vintners partnership.
+In 2004 Freya was founding winemaker for the McHenry Hohnen Vintners partnership.
 More recently she has been the representative in Western Australia for Classic Oak Products and Tonnellerie François Frères.

 Freya also produces wine in a partnership with Dan Murphy, Australia’s leading fine wine multiple retailer, under the label Once & Well by Freya Hohnen.
 With her partner Ryan Walsh they produce the wines for Walsh & Sons, a Margaret River winery sourcing grapes from the family’s vineyards.

-Rupert has wide experience in marketing and selling wine, in addition to his entrepreneurial skills in developing food orientated, neighborhood pubs.
+Rupert has wide experience in marketing and selling wine, in addition to his entrepreneurial skills in developing food orientated, neighbourhood pubs.

 His wine career started in Sydney, where he managed the Australian and South East Asian activities of Veuve Clicquot SA (VCP).

-It was in this role that he managed the purchse by VCP of Cloudy Bay and Cape Mentelle, iconic wineries in New Zealand and Western Australia.
-These acquisitions brought him into contact with David Hohnen, with whom he established the friendship that has led to the partnership that is Carckerjack Wines.
+It was in this role that he managed the purchase by VCP of Cloudy Bay and Cape Mentelle, iconic wineries in New Zealand and Western Australia.
+These acquisitions brought him into contact with David Hohnen, with whom he established the friendship that has led to the partnership that is Crackerjack Wines.

 From Sydney, Rupert relocated to Europe, based in London, as the international Marketing Director of VCP.

-In 2000, Rupert and his wife Jo started the Geronimo Ins pub group with their first aquisition, the Chelsea Ram.
-The Geronimo Inns group was eventually sold and today Rupert is Chief Executive of Hippo Inns among his many commercial interests.
+In 2000, Rupert and his wife Jo started the Geronimo Inns pub group with their first acquisition, the Chelsea Ram.
+The Geronimo Inns group was eventually sold and today Rupert is Chief Executive of Hippo Inns.